Advanced Surgical Amputee Programme (A.S.A.P)

 The point at which the abutment protrudes is called the skin penetration area.
 Just as it is important always to brush your teeth morning and evening, the skin penetration area must be cleaned twice a day.

-Please feel free to contact ProMotion Prosthetics directly for more information in regarding the prosthetic Osseointegration rehabilitation for amputees.
+Please feel free to contact ProMotion directly for more information in regarding the prosthetic osseointegration rehabilitation for amputees.